Kong/kong/UPGRADE.md

 your APIs unavailable, you can leverage the [request-termination](https://getkong.org/plugins/request-termination/) plugin.

-The path to upgrade a 0.13 datastore is identical to the one of previous major
+The path to upgrading a 0.13 datastore is identical to one of the previous major
 releases:

 1. If you are planning on upgrading Kong while 0.13 nodes are running against